 The scary part of emotional disturbance is that, as discussed above, you may not always realize when it has its grip on you.
 This means that you will have to go out of your way to form a plan that will help you to recognize it early and to deal with it accordingly.
 The simplest thing is to stay in regular contact with your sponsor, and embrace the concept of honesty with everyone you know.
 The First Tradition of AA states that our personal recovery depends on unity, so strive for a sense of unity in your recovery community.
 If someone expresses a concern for you, be sure to listen.

-If you went through treatment in one of our programs, then you might consider staying in one of our sober living facilities for a while after your program has ended.
+If you have gone through any of our Florida drug treatment programs then you might consider staying in one of our sober living facilities for a while after your program has ended.
 This will put you in constant contact with other recovering addicts and alcoholics, and this will enable you to seek their input on a much more frequent basis.
 Most people who go through treatment receive sober living as one of their aftercare plans, so this will not be too big a leap.
 If you have gotten sober without going to treatment, then you will have to put yourself out there and try to make friends at meetings.
 Then, you have to make sure that you continue to keep in touch with them.

 In truth, there is no perfect way of regulating your emotions.
 Simply try to monitor them.
 Take a daily inventory, and do a spot-check every once in a while to see whether or not you might be putting your emotional health at risk by swinging too far to either extreme.
 As long as you continue to do this on a regular basis, it will get easier to see yourself from a more objective standpoint.
 Once you can do this, you will find that your emotions tend to stay balanced much more easily.